Hinokio

-Hinokio (ヒノキオ) is a 2005 Japanese science fiction film directed by Takahiko Akiyama and starring Masatoshi Nakamura, Kanata Hongo and Mikako Tabe.
+Hinokio (ヒノキオ), also known as Hinokio: Inter Galactic Love, is a 2005 Japanese science fiction film directed by Takahiko Akiyama and starring Masatoshi Nakamura, Kanata Hongo and Mikako Tabe.

 Overview

 A recent accident has left Satoru Iwamoto, an elementary school student, temporarily needing a wheelchair.
 In addition, the recent loss of his mother has thrown Satoru into a reclusive state, locking himself from the outside world.
 However, in an effort to help Satoru recover from his injuries, his father, Kaoru, has designed a remote-controlled robot that will go to school in his place and allow him to interact with people and do normal things.

 The robot, "piloted" by Satoru from a large control terminal in his room, is nicknamed 'Hinokio' by his classmates.
 Hinokio is mostly admired by his fellow students, and they together start a generally normal year of school.
 But the story soon dwells more on Satoru, himself, as he rediscovers love and friendship through classmate Jun Kudo and also his own father.